sriehl/dotfiles/README.md

-# Ben Orenstein's dot files
+# Steven Riehl's dot files

 These are config files to set up a system the way I like it.